SSTIA/fun-portal/README.md

 ## Openings

-**Important: This part is only for reference, you may not dismiss these when developing your own AI.**
+**Important: This part is only for reference, you may dismiss these when developing your own AI.**

 Black (the player who makes the first move) was long known to have a big advantage, so we will specify the beginning of the game so that both players will get the same advantage to make the game fair.